ISACA · CyberSec-Audit

 Demand for cybersecurity audit skills is strong across regulated industries including financial services, healthcare, and government, where assurance over cybersecurity controls is a compliance and governance requirement.
 The certificate's digital badge, shareable via LinkedIn and Credly, provides verifiable proof of competency that is recognized by employers globally.
 For professionals who are not yet ready for the full CISA, this certificate offers a credible intermediate credential that demonstrates practical knowledge of cybersecurity audit without requiring years of documented work experience.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 597 questions.

 Explanation